configcat/docs/docs/advanced/public-api.md

 2. Click **+ Add New Credentials**, give it a name, hit **Generate**.
 3. Save your basic auth username and password to your favorite key-vault.

+	> Due to security reasons we don't store your password, so if you close the dialog you
-	> **IMPORTANT:** if you close the popup window you won’t be able to access your password, and will need to create a new one!
+	> won't be able to access it again.

 5. Use username-password credentials with BASIC authentication in your HTTP requests.